Funding to attend the Conference

 One award of $1,000 USD will be given to an eligible student applicant whose work uses flameworking techniques.
 Generously funded by David Winship of Glasscraft, Inc. Past recipients: Kit Paulson (2016), Meredith Lopez (2015), Gabriel Greenlaw (2014), Shawn Everette (2012), Kelly McGarrigle (2011).

-- Current full-time student in an accredited degree-granting program.
+- Currently enrolled as a student in an accredited degree-granting program.

-- Current student member of the Glass Art Society through the 2017 conference.
+- Current student member of the Glass Art Society through the 2017 conference (June 2017).
 Proof of student status required.

 - Did not receive a GAS Student Scholarship in the last 3 years offered (recipients from 2016, 2015, or 2014 are not eligible).